 With the onset of jam-packed workweeks and tectonic full-day shifts, a getaway with the employees is always a good idea.
 Often termed as “company retreats,” these lowkey picnic days are perfect for recognizing employees after a quarter that went well or one that could’ve been better.
 With the managerial figures involved in an activity such as this, picnic day would be a great recognition for employees and their efforts, which earned everyone a day of fun.

 9. Manager of the Week

 This recognition—often celebratory—has the potential to be the game-changer.
 This individual employee recognition idea can be the right pedestal for your organization’s think tanks who’ve got big plans and ideas to bring forth.
-Recognize the best employee from every quarter—be it team-wise or in the whole organization—and give them managerial authorities for a week.
-Watch great things happen as these staff appreciation ideas transcend into reality.
+It’s all about how to recognize employees from every quarter—be it team-wise or in the whole organization—and give them managerial authorities for a week.
+Watch great things happen as ideas transcend into reality.